 The COVID-19 pandemic threatens our health, our economy, and our businesses.
 The past several weeks have rewritten the payment rules for merchants of all industries, high-risk merchants especially.
 It is increasingly clear, remote and electronic payments are a must-have to thrive in today’s world of uncertainty and tight consumer budgets.
-For businesses stuck in a rut and wondering how to facilitate payments amidst the coronavirus, below is an exemplary payment guide that adheres not only to the social distancing regulations but provides the innovation your business needs.
+For businesses stuck in a rut and wondering how to facilitate payments amidst the coronavirus, below is an exemplary payment guide that adheres not only to the social distancing regulations after quarantine lifts but provides the innovation your business needs.

 Are Cash Payments Still Viable?

 As cash is not a contactless payment form, there is potential to pass the COVID-19 virus when transferring money from a customer to a shopkeeper.
 Given how easily cash passes from person to person, it is not a safe option for payment at the moment.